MC-Synergy/MCSTurtleTracker/README.md

 Turtles also have the ability to send messages to the application, it can send, for example, a message when it needs fuel or when it starts a farming run.
 When a turtle crashes it will also send an error message and the status will change to "Error".
 This way you can see in one quick look if a turtle has crashed and needs player assistance.

+## Features
+- See live location (inc. dimension).
+- See current status.
+- See sent messages.
+- See if a turtle has crashed or needs some other form of assistance.
+- See the fuel level.

+### Coming Soon!
+- See inventory.
+- Mobile app with push notifications.
+- Train Tracker, the ability to track all of the minecarts currently active on the metro system.
+- Remotly enable/disable turtles and complete systems.
+- Send commands/perform basic actions to turtles.

+If you have an awesome idea, feel free to add it in an issue!

 ## How can I use it?
 The app is open for the public so even non MCS players can see it.
 As a visitor, directly head to the [MCS Turtle Tracker](https://mcst.josian.nl).